tomo-inc/app-btcext-boilerplate/APP_SPECIFICATION.md

 ## APDUs

-If your derived application adds any APDUs, document them here in the [same format described for app-boilerplate](https://github.com/LedgerHQ/app-boilerplate/blob/master/APP_SPECIFICATION.md).
+If your application adds any APDUs, document them here in the [same format described for app-boilerplate](https://github.com/LedgerHQ/app-boilerplate/blob/master/APP_SPECIFICATION.md).
 Otherwise, delete this section and the Status Words section.

 ## Transaction Types

-If your derived app can sign special types of transactions, document in details:
+If your app can sign special types of transactions, document in details:
 - the custom Scripts used;
 - what the PSBT must contain (if appropriate)

-Also, document what security checks the derived app performs on the custom inputs.
+Also, document what security checks your app performs on the custom inputs.